 About the Author

 Bobby Jenkins, Managing Director, Fahrenheit Advisors (Charlottesville), is an accomplished executive with 35 years’ experience and a demonstrated track record in diverse businesses and circumstances.
 Working with public and private companies, large and small, he has played a key role in increasing equity value for stakeholders.
 His experience and skills position him well now to add value to Fahrenheit clients, particularly in engagements related to business planning, capital raises, performance management and restructuring.
-Contact Bobby.
+Contact Keith Middleton.